FACT-Finder-Web-Components/documentation/README.md

 # Documentation

-This repository contains the source code for the FACT-Finder-Web-Components Documentation.
+This repository contains the source code for the FactFinder-Web-Components Documentation.
 You can find the live version [here](https://web-components.fact-finder.de/documentation/install-dist)